asbjornu/scripts/readme.md

-# macOS Scripts
+# Scripts

-This repository contains various useful scripts for automating stuff in Apple macOS.
+This repository contains Various useful scripts for automating different things.
+Only tested on Apple macOS.